The Eagles were back at practice on Tuesday and the whole gang was there.

-2. Bennett made his Eagles practice debut.
+2. Michael Bennett made his Eagles practice debut.
 Before the session, head coach Doug Pederson said Bennett would be worked in with the first team over this minicamp, but he wasn't with the ones today.

 Couldn't see much from Bennett in one practice, but watching him during individual drills, the thing that did stand out were his hands.
 They looked violent.

 3. As always, I took attendance at practice.
 Alshon Jeffery was there, but is still not ready to practice.
 Brandon Graham (ankle) and Tim Jernigan (back) weren't out there either.

 Sidney Jones missed practice after already missing some time last week.
 In the locker room, Jones said he's doing OK.
 Haloti Ngata, Chris Maragos, LaRoy Reynolds and Josh Adams were out there, but not participating.